Is this correct? Let's check!: Introduction

 Knowledge accumulation processes such as the scientific process or software development are based on incremental advances that add to the body of knowledge.
 Each new unit of knowledge may rely on previously discovered ones.
 Each proclaimed new unit of knowledge may potentially be erroneous on its own or because it relies on an erroneous unit.
 Without some checks, errors can overwhelm such cumulative processes.
 As anyone who has ever developed software knows, debugging and testing are crucial for developing reliable code.
 Similarly, it is unreasonable to trust scientific discoveries in areas where reviews and replication are not taken seriously (see more below).

 In these and other areas, natural mechanisms for checking have been introduced.
 Our work is motivated by the goal of quantifying the success of such procedures: How should such checking mechanisms be measured and evaluated?
-What are indicators that suggest a proclaimed fact is likely to be true?
-If one had control of the checking process, what steps would be efficient and effective?
+Which indicators may suggest a proclaimed fact is likely to be true?
+What steps would be efficient and effective if one had control of the checking process?
 Of course, we also do not want to spend too many resources on checking as this slows down the accumulation process, so identifying the sweet spot, where errors are rooted out without spending too many resources on checking, is perhaps the ultimate goal.

 In this work, we study these questions under a very simple model.
 This model which we call the \emph{Cumulative Knowledge Process} (CKP) includes certain ingredients addressing the following fundamental questions (which are essential in any knowledge accumulation process): \begin{enumerate} \item How is knowledge generated and represented? \item How do errors arise? \item When checks occur, what do they check for and what do they do in case an error is found? \end{enumerate}